Have you ever made a modification on your website to immediately regret the decision?

 Pushing Changes To Your Original Site

-If you were testing something on your staging sites like a plugin or a theme, you can simply go ahead and install them on your live website.
+If you were trying out something on your staging sites like a plugin or a theme, you can simply go ahead and install them on your existing website.

 But if you are making bigger modifications, then we’d suggest you download the files and database on your staging site and then upload them to your “running” site using the same process we discussed before.